 Trump told American broadcaster CBN that if American troops ever had to move due to fallout from the crisis, "we would have ten countries willing to build us another one, believe me, and they will pay for it."
 Moving troops from the strategic base would obstruct efforts to uproot the militant group in Iraq and Syria, according to analysts.

 Regional influence: The diplomatic crisis has pitted two countries against each other which have backed differing views on the political role of Sunni Islam in the region.
 Qatar, along with Turkey, has supported Islamist organizations open to democracy, such as the Muslim Brotherhood.
-Riyadh and its allies have instead supported governments such as Egyptian President Fatah Abdel el-Sissi, who led a military coup against Muslim Brotherhood leader and former President Mohammed Morsi.
+Riyadh and its allies have instead supported governments such as Egyptian President Abdel-Fattah el-Sissi, who led a military coup against Muslim Brotherhood leader and former President Mohammed Morsi.
 However, Saudi Arabia and Qatar have both been accused of supporting extremist groups in the Syrian conflict, allegations which they have denied.

 Mediation: Qatar has played a crucial role in mediating between states and terrorist organizations.
 For example, Doha played an important role in mediating the release of US Marine Sergeant Bowe Bergdahl, who had been captured and held by the Taliban.
 Depending on Qatar's course of action, the diplomatic crisis could compromise its position as a key mediator in the region.